prem-muthedath/bowling/README.md

 Bowling game designed as a state machine.

-Uncle Bob's code from XP Bowling episode is considered a good OO design of a bowling game.
-But one problem I saw with Unlce Bob's code was that one object was both aggregating frame scores as well as scoring each frame.
+Uncle Bob's code from XP Bowling episode is widely considered as a solid OO design for a bowling game (see `notes/uncle-bob-bowling-game-code.txt`).
+But I happened to spot one problem with it -- a single object was both aggregating frame scores as well as scoring each frame, mixing two distinct responsibilities.

-I therefore, cooked up and tried many other designs, and I eventually found the design using the state pattern as the only satisfactory one.
+I, therefore, explored several designs, and I eventually found the design using the state pattern as the only satisfactory one.

 With this design, Bowling just aggregates frame scores, and the logic for scoring a frame is distributed between Frame and its states (Ball objects here).